 Herbal supplements are sometimes added to an animal's feed however given the choice they may not choose all the constituents of these, but they could be broken down at a Herbal Choices session and offered individually; allowing your animal to choose.
 However, supplements prescribed by your vet should be continued and reviewed by them.

-For organically grown plants and seeds which are ideal for animals, have a look in our Shop.
+For suitable seeds and organically grown plants have a look in our Shop on Etsy.